gom9000/SMFN/docs/smfn-guide-foundations.md

 ```

 ### Modeling Mathematical Axioms & Structural Scaling
-The package structure directly reflects the formal hierarchy of abstract algebra.
-Rather than treating numbers and composite objects as monolithic types, SMFN models algebraic contexts by incrementally building upon operational axioms (eg. Semiring -> Ring -> CommutativeRing -> Field).
+The package structure reflects the formal hierarchy of abstract algebra.
+SMFN models algebraic contexts by incrementally building upon operational axioms (eg. Semiring -> Ring -> CommutativeRing -> Field).

 This axiomatic progression determines how higher-level objects scale their capabilities.
-For instance, the operational boundaries of matrices and vectors adjust dynamically according to the algebraic strength of their underlying scalar structure:
+For instance, the operational boundaries of matrices and vectors adjust according to the algebraic strength of their underlying scalar structure:

 * **Matrices over a Semiring** (`SquareMatrixSemiring`, e.g. `Natural`): addition, multiplication, transpose.
 * **Matrices over a Ring** (`SquareMatrixRing`, e.g. `SignedInt`, `Polynomial<K>`): adds negation, subtraction, and a determinant via Laplace cofactor expansion.